Prographers/Precomputed-Culling/Documentation/articles/intro.md

 - Examples and Demos
 - Support via email or discord
 - Superior performance
--
+- Bake in runtime or before build

 *Not recommended to use in 2D games, intended use is for example leaves on the 3D trees or far away rocks.

-### Limitations:
-- Required to bake scenes and their variants before build.

 ### Roadmap:
 - Support for Legacy (built-in)